Ivan Chisov: Biography

 Lieutenant Colonel Chisov was a navigator on a Soviet Air Force Ilyushin Il-4 bomber.
-In January 1942, Luftwaffe fighters attacked his bomber, forcing him to bail out.
-Nikolai Zhugan, a crewman on Chisov's flight, later said that Chisov leapt from the plane at an altitude of approximately 7,000 meters (23,000 feet), though other references list Chisov's fall at 6,700 meters (Zhugan himself waited until the plane was at about 5000 meters before also bailing out).
+On 21 January 1942, Luftwaffe fighters attacked his bomber, forcing him to bail out.
+Nikolai Zhugan, a crewman on Chisov's flight, later said that Chisov leapt from the plane at an altitude of approximately 7,000 meters (23,000 feet), though other references list Chisov's fall at 6,700 meters.
+Zhugan himself waited until the plane was at about 5,000 meters before bailing out.

-With the air battle still raging around him, Chisov intentionally did not open his parachute, since he feared that he would be an easy target for an angry German pilot while he was dangling from his parachute harness.
-He planned to drop below the level of the battle, and open his chute, when he was out of sight of the fighters.
+With the air battle still raging around him, Chisov intentionally did not open his parachute, as he feared that doing so would make him an easy target for German gunfire while dangling from his parachute harness.
+He planned to drop below the level of the battle and open his chute once he was out of sight of the fighters.
 Due to the thin atmosphere at that altitude, however, he lost consciousness and was unable to pull the rip cord.

-Chisov struck the edge of a snowy ravine at an estimated speed of somewhere between 190 and 240 km/h, then slid, rolled, and plowed his way to the bottom.
+Chisov struck the edge of a snowy ravine at an estimated speed of between 190 and 240 km/h, then slid, rolled, and ploughed his way to the bottom.
 The aerial battle had been seen by cavalry commander General Pavel Alexeyevich Belov.
 When Chisov was seen falling to the ground, cavalrymen rushed to the site, and were surprised to find Chisov alive, still wearing his unopened parachute.
 Chisov regained consciousness a short time later.

 Chisov suffered severe injuries, including spinal injuries and a broken pelvis.
-He was operated on by surgeon Y. Gudynsky, and for a month his condition was considered critical.
+He was immediately operated on and was in critical condition for a month following.
 Despite his injuries, he was able to fly again three months later.
 He requested to continue flying combat missions, but was instead sent to become a navigational trainer.

 Chisov flew over 70 combat missions during the course of his career.

 After the war, he graduated from the Military-Political Academy.
 On his departure from the reserve, he became a propagandist for the Central House of the Soviet Army.